 A young gifted child’s behaviour can be very demanding, wearying and even disruptive at times.
 Some gifted children need less sleep than other children and that can be stressful.
 Accepting your child’s giftedness and staying positive is essential for the happiness and development of your child and ultimately good for the family.

-To appreciate your young child’s gifts and talents, you could try:
+To appreciate your young child’s gifts, you could try:

 - helping your child make friends with children who are their age as well as other ‘like-minded’ children who may be older